awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_st.md

 1. From the **Project** menu, choose **Build All**\.
 Confirm the project compiles without any errors\.

+### Monitoring MQTT messages on the cloud<a name="w43aac14c31c44c15b5"></a>

+Before you run the FreeRTOS demo project, you can set up the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.

+**To subscribe to the MQTT topic with the AWS IoT MQTT client**

+1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

+1. In the navigation pane, choose **Test**, then choose **MQTT test client** to open the MQTT client\.

+1. In **Subscription topic**, enter ***your\-thing\-name*/example/topic**, and then choose **Subscribe to topic**\.

+When the demo project successfully runs on your device you see "Hello World\!" sent multiple times to the topic that you subscribed to\.

 ### Run the FreeRTOS demo project<a name="st-run-example"></a>

-1. Use a USB cable to connect your STMicroelectronics STM32L4 Discovery Kit IoT Node to your computer\.
+1. Use a USB cable to connect your STMicroelectronics STM32L4 Discovery Kit IoT Node to your computer\. \(Check the manufacturer's documentation that came with your board for the correct USB port to use\.\)

 1. From **Project Explorer**, right\-click `aws_demos`, choose **Debug As**, and then choose **Ac6 STM32 C/C\+\+ Application**\.